TWWinde/Medical-Images-Synthesis/README.md

 The Alex net that is used for PIPs computation automatically downloads a pre-trained Alex net checkpoint.
 The results are ploted automatically and shown below.
 ![img.png](https://github.com/TWWinde/Medical-Images-Synthesis/blob/main/assert/metrics.png)
+In oder to compute MIoU, we use the powerful segmentation benchmark--nnUnet.
+We trained on AutoPET 2d slices and our validation Dice reached 0.78.
+The checkpoints for the pre-trained segmentation model is available [here]().
+For the major classed, the MIoU are more the 0.7.
+The code of nnUnet id loacted in my another [repo](https://github.com/TWWinde/nnUNet).
+After configuration, you can simply execute ```utils/miou_folder/nnunet_segment.py``` to compute the MIoU.

 ## Pretrained models

 The checkpoints for the pre-trained models are available [here]() as zip files.
 Copy them into the checkpoints folder (the default is ```./checkpoints```, create it if it doesn't yet exist) and unzip them.
 The folder structure should be

-You can generate images with a pre-trained checkpoint via ```test.py```.
-Using the example of ADE20K:
+You can generate images with a pre-trained checkpoint via ```test.py```:
 ```
 python test.py --dataset_mode medical --name medical_pretrained \
 --dataroot path_to/autopet